tuzz/n-dimensional-flood-fill/README.md

 result.flooded; // [[3], [2]];
 ```

-The number of dimensions will be inferred from your getter.
+The number of dimensions will be inferred from your seed.

 ## Equivalence